Wage and employment dynamics in Britain

 Availability

-The ASHE linked to Census 2011 dataset is currently available to access via the ONS Secure Research Service.
+The ASHE linked to Census 2011 dataset and ASHE linked to PAYE and Self-Assessment data are currently available to access via the ONS Secure Research Service.
 Accredited researchers can also access the Wage and Employment Dynamics code to create the enriched version of the ASHE dataset via the ONS Secure Research Service.

-The linked HMRC dataset should be available by the end of 2023, and the Migrant Workers Scan dataset available by Spring 2024.
-These timelines are provided as a guide and are subject to change.
+The linked Migrant Workers Scan dataset should be available by Spring 2025.
+This timeline is provided as a guide and are subject to change.

 Accredited researchers will need to submit and have their project application approved to access the data.